RobelTakele/AquaBEHERgui/README.md

 <img align="right" width="300" src="http://www.capitalisegenetics.santannapisa.it/sites/default/files/u65/Logo%20plant%20sciences.png">

-The AquaBEHERgui app is maintained by The Center of Plant Sciences Group at Scuola Superiore Sant\'Anna, Pisa, Italy.
+The AquaBEHERgui app is maintained by The Center of Plant Sciences Group at Scuola Superiore Sant'Anna, Pisa, Italy.

-The **Center of Plant Sciences Group** is a geographically and culturally diverse research team working on climate and crop genetics at **Scuola Superiore Sant\'Anna**, Pisa, Italy.
+The **Center of Plant Sciences Group** is a geographically and culturally diverse research team working on climate and crop genetics at **Scuola Superiore Sant'Anna**, Pisa, Italy.

-You can contact us sending an email to Matteo Dell\'Acqua (<a href="mailto:m.dellacqua@santannapisa.it" class="uri">mailto:m.dellacqua@santannapisa.it</a>) or Mario Enrico Pe\` (<a href="mailto:m.pe@santannapisa.it"
+You can contact us sending an email to Matteo Dell'Acqua (<a href="mailto:m.dellacqua@santannapisa.it" class="uri">mailto:m.dellacqua@santannapisa.it</a>) or Mario Enrico Pe\` (<a href="mailto:m.pe@santannapisa.it"